Home page for the Course Web Page for the 2025-26 Edition

 Enrollment

-First pass for enrollment will begin on Friday, May 24th.
+First pass for enrollment will begin soon.
 The available domains are not listed on the Schedule of Classes; instead, they are detailed below.
 Most domains are run by UCSD faculty, but some are run by industry partners (denoted with an Industry Partner badge).

 Use the information here to choose the domain you’d like to enroll in.
-Once you’ve chosen a domain, all you need to do is enroll in the corresponding discussion section for DSC 180A once first pass comes, space permitting.
-(Nothing is stopping you from waiting until second pass, but it’s less likely you’ll get a domain of your choice.)
+Once you’ve chosen a domain, all you need to do is enroll in the corresponding discussion section for DSC 180A once registration is open, space permitting.
 Note that you cannot change domains between DSC 180A and DSC 180B.

 All of the information here – domain offerings, section times, descriptions, summer tasks, etc. – is subject to change as mentors provide us with more information.